metaplex-foundation/developer-hub/src/pages/token-metadata/burn.md

 ---
-title: Burning Assets
+title: Burning NFTs/Tokens
-metaTitle: Token Metadata - Burning Assets
+metaTitle: Token Metadata - NFTs/Tokens
-description: Learn how to burn Assets on Token Metadata
+description: Learn how to burn NFTs/Tokens with Token Metadata
 ---

 The owner of an asset can burn it using the **Burn** instruction of the Token Metadata program.
 This will close all possible accounts associated with the asset and return the various rent-exempt fees to the owner.
 This instruction accepts the following attributes: